Maarty Leunen

-Maarten Arthur "Maarty" Leunen (born September 3, 1985) is a former American professional basketball player.
+Maarten Arthur "Maarty" Leunen (born September 3, 1985) is an American former professional basketball player.
 A power forward formerly at the University of Oregon, he averaged 9.9 points per game and 7.0 rebounds per game in his college career.

 High school

 Prior to arriving at the University of Oregon, Leunen starred at Redmond High School in Redmond, Oregon.
-Leunen led Redmond to the state championship in 2003, where they beat Hillsboro High School 50-47 at Portland's Memorial Coliseum.
-In 2004, he led Redmond to the state championship game but the team fell short, losing to South Salem High School 54-43 at Eugene's McArthur Court.
+Leunen led Redmond to the state championship in 2003, where they beat Hillsboro High School 50–47 at Portland's Memorial Coliseum.
+In 2004, he led Redmond to the state championship game but the team fell short, losing to South Salem High School 54–43 at Eugene's McArthur Court.
 Leunen was named Gatorade state player of the year in 2004.
 Rated as the 14th best power forward prospect by Rivals.com, Leunen chose the University of Oregon over offers from UCLA and Gonzaga University as well as many others.